corda/corda/docs/source/hello-world-running.rst

 commands.

 .. note:: Local terminal shell is available only in a development mode.
 In production environment SSH server can be enabled.
-    More about SSH and how to connect can be found on :doc:`Shell` page.
+    More about SSH and how to connect can be found on the :doc:`shell` page.

 We want to create an IOU of 100 with PartyB.
 We start the ``IOUFlow`` by typing: